 Data Description

-The database used for this research is from the National Survey of College Graduates from National Science Foundation (NSF) conducted in 2013.
+The database used for this research is from the National Survey of College Graduates from the National Science Foundation (NSF) conducted in 2013.
 The survey is designed to assess college graduates in all academic disciplines from the Unites States.
 The respondents are anyone living in the U.S. during the survey reference week and holding at least a bachelor’s degree in any educational field, being under the age of 76.

-For the sake of this project, we decided to use only observations.
+For the sake of this project, we decided to use only observations that are relevant to our question.
 The screening criteria for the project were:

-in labor force at the survey.
+Individuals who were in a labor force at the time of survey.

-the .
+Individuals who were employed at the time of survey.

-haat least a bachelor’s Degree at the survey.
+Individuals who had at least a bachelor’s Degree at the time of survey.

-We excluded people that did not have a bachelor’s degree, were retired, were not in labor forcesurvey At the end, we had 84,045 observations in the data set.
+We excluded people that did not have a bachelor’s degree, were retired, or were not in a labor force when the survey was conducted.
+At the end, we had 84,045 observations in the data set, with each observation corresponding to a single individual.

 Variables Definitions

-There m undergraduate study, but for the purpose of this research we used the major areas of undergraduate study identified by NSF.
-Additionally, survey data included a variable that specified the degree of association .
+There were multiple undergraduate fields of study, but for the purpose of this research we used the 7 major areas of undergraduate study identified by NSF.
+Additionally, the survey data included a variable that specified the degree of association between the job and field of study, which was defined as being closely or somewhat related, or not related.
 The main dependent variable is job change, which measures the probability of a person’s likelihood to switch jobs.

 The following variables were used in this project: